I am an artist interested in education and an educator interested in art; it depends on the day and the place.

 I found in research the way to bring these two worlds together.
 Because research opens me to experimentation in music, it helps me to play better what has already been written and also to imagine what is yet to be done.

 And in education, more or less the same.
 Research has taught me to read with respect what has been written, to listen to experts, to think that we can all be right or wrong.
-From the most obvious idea to the most far-fetched one, there is something interesting to learn.
+From both the most obvious and the most outlandish idea, there is something interesting to learn.